Le Mans Sarthe Basket: In continuation (since 2008)

+In 2025, Le Mans won its fourth Leaders Cup, tying the record by Élan Béarnais for most titles.

 The club and the society

-The company was founded on September 6, 1993 as a Society of Mixed Economy Sports Local and chaired until June 30, 2008 by Jean-Pierre Goisbault.
+The company was founded on September 6, 1993 as a local sports cooperative, and was chaired by Jean-Pierre Goisbault until June 30, 2008.
 Christophe Le Bouille became president on July 1, 2008.
-In 2007 The company had a budget of 5.5 million euros.
+The club has a budget of €6,468,000 for the 2024/2025 season.

 Furthermore, another structure dedicated to marketing, is also under the name of MSB Promotion.
 It is she who is responsible for the communication around the club's image.

 The coat of arms, the colors, and the supporters

 The jersey worn by the players are tango and gray.
 Tango is inherited from the ancient Moderne Sporting Club.

 The logo has existed since 1993 and the acquisition of the new professional status of the team.
 It uses the colors of the club, accompanied by three letters MSB (acronym of Le Mans Sarthe Basket) written in white.
 In the summer of 2009, the MSB changed the coat of arms and opted for a lion showing claws and out of the logo, symbol of the feline.
 The addition of an animal blasonnant the team who follow the custom of other French teams like Pau Orthez and Nancy.

 The official group of supporters are called the felines.
 This exists in the form of an association and follows the club on certain displacements.
 They even give a reward to the most outstanding players called the reflection feline.